ManuFerHi/SiDi-FPGA/Cores/Computer/Mistery/Readme.md

-# MiSTery - An Atari ST/STe core for the MIST and SiDi(https://github.com/mist-devel/mist-board/wiki)
+# MiSTery - An Atari ST/STe core for the MIST/SiDi

 ## Features: